 A challenge with transparent LCD’s is sourcing usable ones.
 There is the DIY route, which I cover a little bit in the appendix — but the visual results aren’t great.
 Only a few commercial vendors supply these screens, and because it is a specialty item, they tend to be more expensive than comparable screens with backlights.
 You may also be limited by certain available sizes — making it difficult to scale these to a large application.
 Even if the screens were tiled together, at least one edge needs to have the driver board on it, so its not as easy to tile them together like normal LCD walls.
 The color reproduction with these tends to be a little duller than the vibrant colors you’re used to.
 Their transparency can be cloudier compared to regular glass since the polarizer and liquid crystal layers are sandwiched in there as well.
 I’ve found that black, white and gray content is the most striking on transparent LCD’s.

 Transparent OLED’s, however, are a different beast.
 OLED is an emissive technology and therefore does not require a backlight.
-This means that brightness and color reproduction will be much better.
-These displays are still somewhat hard to find, but their popularity appears to be increasing.
+This means that brightness and color reproduction will be much better compared to transparent LCD.
 Their brightness still isn’t going to rival a normal display, so don’t expect to use them outdoors or in a brightly lit space.
-Also in contrast to a transparent LCD that works equally on both the front and back, for now transparent OLED is better on one side since the emissive element is designed to point in one direction.
-They are still very useful for a lot of creative applications like being applied to a storefront window without blocking the view.
-They can also be applied onto a mirror so that graphics can be superimposed on top of the reflection.
-They are also the future of flexible displays — discussed in a later section.
+Also, in contrast to a transparent LCD that works equally on both the front and back, for now transparent OLED is only visible on one side since the emissive element is designed to point in one direction.

 LCDs with Modified Polarization Layers